yorkane/redis-roaring/README.md

-# This module is migrate from [aviggiano](https://github.com/aviggiano/redis-roaring)
+# This module is migrated from [aviggiano](https://github.com/aviggiano/redis-roaring)

 Due to the building issues and intergration issues, I've made some changes for easier intergration